David Lenz: The work

-From a short distance Lenz's paintings appear to be strikingly realistic, even to be photographs perhaps, upon closer inspection however, they are seen to be made up of thousands of brushstrokes.
+From a short distance Lenz's paintings appear to be photo realistic, but are made up of thousands of brushstrokes.
 Lenz starts a new painting by initially working out ideas in small pencil “thumbnail” drawings.
 The artist then photographs all the various elements of the image individually.
 These are used as the main reference material for the final painting.
 For a major work, he also completes an extensive array of color sketches.
 After the composition is fully developed, the image is drawn out carefully with pencil on a stretched canvas or board.
 Lenz's painting technique is quite traditional; straight oil paint is applied using small round sable brushes over a primed and warmly tinted linen canvas.

 Lenz's subjects are people who society has taken for granted, forgotten, or overlooked.
-These unsung people are portrayed in an empathic way, and the extensive landscape surrounding the subjects tells much about their lives and the community beyond.
-Lenz incorporates various elements as metaphors to deepen the meaning of what, on the face of it, looks very straightforward and naturalistic.
-Sometimes Lenz takes dramatic liberties with reality, and the use of metaphors occasionally drives the scene decidedly toward the surreal.
+These people are portrayed in an empathic way, and the extensive landscape surrounding the subjects describes their lives and the community beyond.
+Lenz incorporates various elements as metaphors to deepen the meaning of his images.
+Sometimes Lenz takes dramatic liberties with reality, and the use of metaphors occasionally drives the scene toward the surreal.

-Lenz seems to have no interest in art world trends.
-He paints people and places in which he feels a direct connection.
 One reoccurring theme in Lenz's work is that life's limits can be transcended with perseverance, personal heroism, and divine oversight.